twbs/blog/src/content/posts/2022/bootstrap-icons-1-11-0.md

 [Check out the pull request](https://github.com/twbs/icons/pull/1792) for all the details on which icons were added and which were updated.

+I've also started adding a new `added` tag to icon pages with this release.
+So far I've only tagged v1.10.0 and v1.11.0 versions, but more will come.
+Once those are all tagged, you'll be able to search for icons added in each release.
+Stay tuned!

 *Looking for more new icons?
 Head to the [issue tracker](https://github.com/twbs/icons/issues) to check for open requests or submit a new one.*

 ## Install